 The North Face Rolling Thunder

 With its massive volume, the Rolling Thunder can carry enough kit for the most extended trip, and you’d be hard pushed to beat the burly nature of TNF’s Base Camp Fabric used for the bag.
 There are lots of separate compartments, including a large main one and a separate zipped one for dirty clothing or footwear.
 The bag offers a choice of top, bottom and side handles.
 Size: 91 x 45cm x 40cm (154cm total), weight: 4.66kg, volume: 155L.
-Price: £260.
+Price: £270.
 Warranty: two years.
-Where to buy: The North Face from Ellis Brigham.
+Where to buy: The North Face.